DreymaR/BigBagKbdTrixPKL/README.md

 	- The "&" prefix denotes literals/powerstrings found in a separate file.
 These may span more than one line.
 * v0.4.6: The base layout can hold default settings.
 Layout entries are now any-whitespace delimited.
 	- Read most layout settings apart from remaps from the base layout if not found in the main layout.
 	- Requiring Tab delimited layout entries was too harsh.
 Now, any combination of Space/Tab is allowed.
-For Space, use ={Space}.
 * v0.4.7: Multi-Extend w/ 4 layers selectable by modifiers+Ext.
 Extend-tap-release.
 One-shot Extend layers.
 	- Multi-Extend, allowing one Extend key with 2 modifiers (e.g., RAlt/RShift) to select up to 4 different layers.
 Ext+Mod{2/3/2+3} -> Ext2/3/4.
 	- Ext2 is a NumPad/nav layer w/ some useful symbols.
 Ext3/Ext4 are one-shot string layers but mostly to be filled by the user.